CamaraLab/CAJAL/docs/what-is-cajal.rst

 University of Pennsylvania.
 More information about the theoretical foundations of CAJAL can be found
 at:

-- Govek, K. W., et al. `Analysis and integration of single-cell morphological data using metric geometry. <https://www.biorxiv.org/content/10.1101/2022.05.19.492525v3>`_ (2022).
+\- Govek, K. W., et al. `Analysis and integration of single-cell morphological data using metric geometry. <https://www.biorxiv.org/content/10.1101/2022.05.19.492525v3>`_ (2022).
 DOI: 10.1101/2022.05.19.492525 (bioRxiv).

-- Mémoli, F. `On the use of Gromov-Hausdorff distances for shape comparison. <https://facundo-memoli.org/papers/dghlp-PBG-fin.pdf>`_ Eurographics
+\- Memoli, F. `On the use of Gromov-Hausdorff distances for shape comparison. <https://facundo-memoli.org/papers/dghlp-PBG-fin.pdf>`_ Eurographics
 Symposium on Point-Based Graphics (2007)

-- Mémoli, F. `Gromov–Wasserstein distances and the metric approach to object matching. <https://media.adelaide.edu.au/acvt/Publications/2011/2011-Gromov–Wasserstein%20Distances%20and%20the%20Metric%20Approach%20to%20Object%20Matching.pdf>`_ Foundations of computational mathematics 11, 417-487 (2011).
+\- Memoli, F. `Gromov–Wasserstein distances and the metric approach to object matching. <https://media.adelaide.edu.au/acvt/Publications/2011/2011-Gromov–Wasserstein%20Distances%20and%20the%20Metric%20Approach%20to%20Object%20Matching.pdf>`_ Foundations of computational mathematics 11, 417-487 (2011).

-- Mémoli, F. & Sapiro, G. `A theoretical and computational framework for isometry invariant recognition of point cloud data. <http://graphics.stanford.edu/courses/cs468-08-fall/pdf/isodgh.pdf>`_ Foundations of Computational Mathematics 5, 313-347 (2005).
+\- Memoli, F. & Sapiro, G. `A theoretical and computational framework for isometry invariant recognition of point cloud data. <http://graphics.stanford.edu/courses/cs468-08-fall/pdf/isodgh.pdf>`_ Foundations of Computational Mathematics 5, 313-347 (2005).